Arthur Melmoth Walters: England

 Arthur and Percy made their England debuts together on 28 February 1885 in a 4–0 victory over Ireland, with Arthur at right back and Percy on the left.

 In the match against Scotland on 27 March 1886, nine of the eleven players selected were members of the Corinthian club, although all had their primary affiliation with other clubs.
 The match ended in a 1–1 draw, with England's being scored by fellow Corinthian Tinsley Lindley.

 Arthur made a total of nine appearances for England, with the final match being against Scotland in the 1890 British Home Championship.
 The match ended 1–1, and as a result England and Scotland shared the championship.
 Of the nine matches played for England, four were won, three drawn (all against Scotland) and two were lost (also against Scotland).

 Life away from sport

 Walters spent some time as a volunteer in the army, and in August 1886, he was promoted to the rank of lieutenant in the 3rd Surrey Rifles.

 Walters eventually qualified as a solicitor in 1899, and joined the family firm.
 He was president of the Law Society of England and Wales.

 He became a director of the London Guarantee and Accident Co., and of the Phoenix Assurance Co.

 He died at his home at Minnickwood, Holmwood, Surrey on 2 May 1941 aged 76.
+His great-grandson is the journalist Tom Bradby.